caster0x00/Sara/README.md

 # Copyright

-Copyright (c) 2025 Magama Bazarov.
+Copyright (c) 2025 Mahama Bazarov.
 This project is licensed under the Apache 2.0 License

 # Outro

 MikroTik devices are widely used around the world.
 Sara is designed to help engineers improve security - use it wisely.

-E-mail for contact: magamabazarov@mailbox.org
+E-mail for contact: mahamabazarov@mailbox.org